Financial Planning Strategies to Enhance Qualified Small Business Stock (QSBS)

 Proceed with caution in areas where the rules are unclear.
 Some would argue that strategies such as incomplete non-grantor trusts (ING) and charitable remainder trusts can bring added tax mitigation.
 However, it’s possible that there could be challenges at the state level or from the IRS on these structures.

 As previously mentioned, we believe this the golden age for QSBS benefits.
 The current C Corporation tax rate, established by the 2017 Tax Cuts and Jobs Act (TCJA), stands at a historically low 21% and could potentially decrease further depending on future actions by the current administration.
-Furthermore, C Corporations may become more attractive compared to pass-through businesses, as the 20% qualified business income (QBI) deduction available to pass-through entities is set to expire at the end of 2025.

 With the number of strategies available for QSBS, we believe founders and shareholders should carefully evaluate their options to potentially maximize this benefit.

-David Flores Wilson, CFP®, CFA, CEPA is a New York City-based CERTIFIED FINANCIAL PLANNER™ Practitioner & Managing Partner at Sincerus Advisory.
+David Flores Wilson, CFP®, CFA, CM&AA, CEPA is a New York City-based CERTIFIED FINANCIAL PLANNER™ Practitioner & Managing Partner at Sincerus Advisory.
 Click here to schedule a time to speak with us.